 ‘Mai kumhari hu : I am a potter’ part II

-‘Sandra!’
-Vicki cries out.
+‘Sandra!’ my friend Vicki cries out.

+Sandra Bowkett is our guide.
+She’s a Victorian potter and has been collaborating with Rajasthani potters in India and Australia for more than ten years.
 She’s quite tall and slight but not fragile.
-Her gestures are calm, and for a moment I think she’s Indian.
+Her gestures are calm, and for a moment I think she is Indian.
 She greets us with a warm smile, clasps her hands and tilts her head ‘Namaste’.
 She asks if we’ve eaten, and says she’ll take us to a good place that she’s discovered this week.

 The whole group exhales.
 I don’t want to leave her side.

-Sandra has magicked up our second wind, and like excited kids we check out our rooms.
-I’m sharing with Evie, a smiley 20 something from Glenn Innes who has just graduated from National Art School.
-We’re up three or four flights of stairs on the top floor.
-We open the bathroom door and exchange looks over our squat toilet and a shower slash bucket for bathing.
-But it’s clean and we think it might prepare us for something much worse later on.
+Like excited kids we check out our rooms.
+I’m sharing a room with Evie, a smiley 20 something year old from Glenn Innes who has just graduated from The National Art School.
+We’re on the top floor and lug our bags up four flights of stairs.
+We open the bathroom door and exchange looks over our squat toilet and bucket for bathing.
+But it’s clean and we think it might prepare us for something worse later on.

-“Why do you punish yourself?”
+‘Why do you punish yourself?’

-It’s my neighbour Colleen.
+It’s Colleen on her morning walk.
 She smiles and shakes her snowy head at me.

-‘Nice low tide for ya Claire!’ she yells and continues on her morning walk.
+‘Nice low tide for ya Claire!’ she yells.

-‘Where have you been staying?’
-The hotel owner demands.
+‘Where have you been staying?’ the hotel owner demands.

-‘Oh…um…Jama Masjid.’
+‘Jama Masjid.’
 I wipe my mouth with the back of my shaking hand.

 ‘No…please just my bed.’

-‘But you must take something for the infection.’
+‘You must take something for the infection.’

-‘Infection?…No really, just something I ate..’
+‘Infection?…I think it’s just something I ate..’

 In the morning there’s no call to prayer, or I sleep through it, my legs are shaky but I kneel in the early light and repack my bag.
 I pick up a crudely thrown terracotta chai cup that I’ve kept from a chai wallah.
-I feel its belly.
-I see its unknown maker squat before his wheel and pull up the wall of clay between his fingers.
+I feel its belly and see its maker squat before his wheel and pull up the wall of clay between his fingers.
 He slices its foot from the centred hump on the wheel head and places it on a board to dry with a thousand others he has already made that day.
 His wife prepares the clay among the chickens and children, and in the evening the kiln crackles and sparks into the darkness from their roof top.
-Each cup he makes will serve just one spicy tea at a road stall, and moments later it will be tossed and crushed beneath a million feet on the city street.
+Each cup that he makes will serve just one spicy tea at a road stall, and moments later it will be tossed and crushed beneath a million feet on the city street.

-I smell toast and zip my bag.
+I swaddle the little chai cup among my clothes and zip my bag.
 Delhi has been like a family reunion, and today we leave for Rajasthan to meet more cousins.

 ‘What did he say?’
 Vicki whispers behind me.